gavinwill/ansible-role-pfsense-backup/README.md

 Role Name
 =========

 This role is designed to interact with a pfsense firewall to create and download a local backup of the firewalls configuration.
-This runs locally to interact with pfsense via the webinterface
+This runs locally to interact with pfsense via the webinterface.
+Currently it is limited to downloading just the basic configuration and does not include RRD Data or SSH keys as of writing.

 Role Variables